Ola Ståhl (2006-2012)

 The piece has also been performed at the gallery Oksasenkatu 11 in Helsinki, Finland, in 2011.
 A video recording of the performance is available below.

-In 2013 the project in its entirety was published as an artist book with Publication Studio.
-A pdf version can be downloaded here.
+In 2013 the project in its entirety was published as an artist book with Publication Studio, available here.

 BLACK FIRE / WHITE FIRE

 White Fire / Black Fire makes reference to Judaic thought and, in particular, to the notion that text consists of both black fire – the actual printed letters – and white fire – the blank space between and within letters.
 Seeking to rework Beckett’s play Krapp’s Last Tape in light of this notion of written language as black and white fire, the play’s dialogue between a recorded and a live voice, was turned into a dialogue between two performers at two different floors of a space, connected via web conference software set up in such a was that any attempt at speaking would produce echo and feedback.
 Various crackle resulting from attempted speech was then cut out from a recording of the performance, alongside feedback and other non-language units.
 The two sets of short fragments were finally edited into two sounds pieces, Black Fire and White Fire, released with Podalida/Modisti as part of the CD Out of Silence in 2011.